Nintendo Switch review: Come for Zelda, then wait for more games

 So far, I've only gotten quality time with two games for the platform: the fantastic new Zelda game, Breath of the Wild, and the not-so-fantastic 1-2 Switch.

-The latter is a party game, though all the minigames inside are 2-player and the vast majority of them are simply uninteresting.
+The latter is a party game, though all the minigames inside are two-player and the vast majority of them are simply uninteresting.
 But the real slap in the face is that 1-2 Switch is not a pack-in game like we saw with Wii Sports in the past.
-Not only should 1-2 Switch be included with the new console, it most certainly shouldn't retail for $50.
+Not only should 1-2 Switch be included with the new console, it most certainly shouldn't cost $50.

 But back to Zelda.
 The Breath of the Wild is incredible.
 It's an amazing evolution for the series and everything I had hoped a contemporary Zelda game could be.
 Performance-wise it does slow down and drop a few frames here and there, but otherwise it's gorgeous, uniquely styled and surprisingly detailed.
 It's also quite difficult.
 There's much more of a demand for strategy than any other Zelda game I've played.
 Best of all, there's no discernible difference in visuals or performance when going from TV to tablet.
 (The lower tablet resolution looks fine on the small screen.)